SusanArend/TeamAllCaps/README.md

 ## Getting Started and Prerequisites

+Log in as a guest user

+username: plauditapp@gmail.com
+password: guest

-Clone or download the repository to your desktop.
+Clone or download the repository to your desktop

 Users will need Google Chrome web browser for testing the application and Sublime (or another tool) for viewing/editing the code.
 Users will also need to install the npm packages (provided in the package.json and listed above under "Technologies Used") via the terminal and use MySQL Workbench in order to establish a database.